 4. Non-200 Status Codes

-If the canonical tag in the HTML does not match the one in the rendered DOM, Google may encounter inconsistencies and choose to ignore the canonical link altogether.
+If the canonical URL in the HTML differs from the rendered DOM version, Google may choose to ignore both.

 How to Fix Canonicalization Issues?